|Celina City School District|

 However, students shall be permitted to carry and use, as necessary, an asthma inhaler, provided the student has prior written permission from his/her parent and physician and has submitted Form 5330 F3, Authorization for the Possession and Use of Asthma Inhalers/Other Emergency Medication(s), to the principal and any school nurse assigned to the building.

 Additionally, students shall be permitted to carry and use, as necessary, an epinephrine autoinjector to treat anaphylaxis, provided the student has prior written approval from the prescriber of the medication and his/her parent/guardian, if the student is a minor, and has submitted written approval (Form 5330 F4, Authorization for the Possession and Use of Epinephrine Autoinjector (epi-pen)) to the principal and any school nurse assigned to the building.
 The parent/guardian or the student shall provide a back-up dose of the medication to the principal or school nurse.
 This permission shall extend to any activity, event, or program sponsored by the school or in which the school participates.
 In the event epinephrine is administered by the student or a school employee at school or at any of the covered events, a school employee shall immediately request assistance from an emergency medical service provider (911).
+Students with diabetes authorized to attend to their diabetes care and management may do so in accordance with Policy 5336.

-Only employees of the Board who are licensed health professionals or who have completed a drug administration training program conducted by a licensed health professional and are designated by the Board may administer prescription drugs to students in school.
+With the exception of diabetes care covered under Policy 5336, Only employees of the Board who are licensed health professionals or who have completed a drug administration training program conducted by a licensed health professional and are designated by the Board may administer prescription drugs to students in school.

-Provided they have completed the requisite training, the following staff are authorized to administer medication and treatment to students:
+With the exception of diabetes care covered under Policy 5336, Provided they have completed the requisite training, the following staff are authorized to administer medication and treatment to students:

 |F.||others as designated by studentís IEP and/or 504 plan|